Bognor Regis railway station: History

 The first station to serve Bognor was situated on the Brighton to Chichester main line at Woodgate Crossing, a little more than 1 mi west of the present Barnham railway station.
 It was opened on 8 June 1846 by the Brighton and Chichester Railway, which was absorbed into the London Brighton and South Coast Railway when that company was formed a few weeks later.
 At first there were no branch lines on the main route, and the station was about 3 mi from Bognor itself.

 This original Bognor station was renamed Woodgate for Bognor in November 1846, and seems to have been erratically named in Bradshaw as Woodgate or Bognor.

 In 1845 a railway connection to Barnham from Guildford had been proposed, but that, and later proposed local lines in 1853 and 1855 foundered.
 Nevertheless it was obvious that without a railway connection, a community was at a severe disadvantage due to the high cost of transporting heavy materials, and local interests put forward a further scheme, which was authorised as the Bognor Railway, by Act of 11 July 1861.

 The new branch line opened for traffic on 1 June 1864; a new station, called Barnham, was provided on the main line at the point of junction of the branch.
 There were no intermediate stations.
 The old Barnham (or Woodgate) station, together with Yapton station, nearby on the main line, closed.
 The new branch line was 3 miles 46 chains (5.75 km) in length, and was single track.

 The station master at Woodgate had been a Mr Robinson; on his death in 1862, his daughter Miss Robinson had been employed in the booking office and continued until leaving on marrying, the following year.
 "She must have been one of the earliest women clerks on railways in Britain."

 The Bognor Railway Company was independent of the LBSCR, but was absorbed by it in 1870.

 Bognor station suffered partial destruction twice: it was blown down in a gale in 1897, and then burned down in 1899.
 The present station buildings by the company architect C.D.
-Collins date from 1902 and have achieved grade II listed building status as an Edwardian period seaside station terminus.
+Collins date from 1902 and have achieved grade II listed building status as a complete example of an Edwardian period seaside station terminus.

 The line was doubled at the immediate area of Bognor station in 1902 to ease station working, from Bearsted Crossing, a distance of about 200 yards (180 m).
 The remainder of the branch was doubled on 30 July 1911; the work included the remodelling of the layout at Barnham to incorporate a double junction immediately west of the station, enabling direct running to and from the branch, which had not previously been possible.